slotThe/slotThe.github.io/posts/xmonad-and-org-mode.md

 I've found `M-u` to be quite convenient for XMonad's universal argument key, mirroring the `C-u` convention from Emacs.
-In either case, simply add the `usePrefixArgument` combinator somewhere to your `main` function and give it your preferred keybinding.
+In either case, simply add the `usePrefix​Argument` combinator somewhere to your `main` function and give it your preferred keybinding.
 For example:

 ``` haskell